microsoft/startstopv2-deployments/README.md

 <p>

 # Enable Multi-Subscription support
-After the start/stop deployment completes, please follow the below steps to enable the start/stop to take action across multiple subscriptions
+After the start/stop deployment is completed, please follow the steps below to enable the feature to take action across multiple subscriptions
 1. Copy the name of the Azure function that you had created during the deployment
 1. Navigate to your secondary subscription -->  Select the subscription ---> Click on Access Control (IAM)
 1. Click the button <b>"Add role assignments"</b>